log0div0/testo/README.md

 This snippet declares a single test called `my_super_test` which uses only one virtual machine - `my_super_vm`.
 When running this test, the virual machine will be turned on first (`start` action).
 After that Testo-lang interpreter will wait for the "Language" text to appear on the screen of the virtual machine.
 If the text does not appear in a reasonable time - the test will fail.
 Then Testo-lang interpreter will press "Enter" key on virtual machine's keyboard.
 And so on.

-This may seem counter-intuitive at first, because we consider the OS installation is just yet another test, on a line with any other regular software-checking tests.
+This may seem counter-intuitive at first, because we consider the OS installation as just yet another test, on a line with any other regular software-checking tests.
 But it gets more reasonable if you imagine that you might develop the actual OS itself!
 Maybe you’re developing some custom OS (another Linux-based distribution, for example), or it’s just a simple just-for-fun toy OS.
 In any case, we do not make any distinction between testing OS and an application running inside of OS.
 The whole virtual machine is a system under test (SUT).
 That greatly simplifies testing application that actively interacting with OS or consist of several executable files.

 Looking ahead, I'll say that you don't have to install OS as a part of a test scenario.
 You can use a pre-installed VM image.